Sale or return agreement: retailer carries stock

 This agreement is not suitable as a concession agreement where the concession is staffed by the seller and/or a fixed space is managed by the seller.

 The contract can cover a deal for multiple outlets.
 The template could easily be edited for use with multiple individual shop owners or show managers.

 The contract is comprehensive so as to be able to cover many different variations of consignment deals.
 Alongside many small legal matters, it covers subjects including:

 - Ordering, delivery and stock management

 - Stock holder obligations - a raft for you to choose from

-- Payment procedure
+- Payment terms and procedure